14K (triad): Criminal focus

 The 14K is responsible for large-scale drug trafficking around the world, most of it heroin and opium from China or Southeast Asia.
-This is their primary business in terms of generating income, but they are also involved in illegal gambling, loan sharking, money laundering, contract murder, arms trafficking, prostitution, human trafficking, extortion, counterfeiting and, to a lesser extent, home invasion robberies.
+This is their primary business in terms of generating income.
+They are also involved in illegal gambling, loan sharking, money laundering, contract murder, arms trafficking, prostitution, human trafficking, extortion, counterfeiting and, to a lesser extent, home invasion robberies.